LLevella/mmio/README.md

 * ia - elements' rows' numbers,
 * ja - elements column's numbers,
 * nnz - number of non-zero elements in the matrix.

+## CSR
+Compressed Sparse Row format is specified by 4 arrays:
+* a - elements values,
+* ia - numbers of the row's first element in the a,
+* ja - elements column's numbers,
+* nnz - number of non-zero elements in the matrix.